DmitriiRaspopov/Atom_hacks/README.md

 │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
-|
-└── src                <- Source code for use in this project.
 ```